-Each Assisted Living waiver provider must be licensed, in accordance with the regulations of the Mississippi Department of Health-Health Facilities Licensure and Certification Minimum Standards for Personal Care Homes Assisted Living, or other licensing entity as deemed acceptable by the Division of Medicaid.
-Every licensed facility located inside the boundaries of a municipality shall comply with all local municipal codes and ordinances applicable thereto.
+Each Assisted Living waiver provider must be licensed, in accordance with the regulations of the Mississippi Department of Health Health Facilities Licensure and Certification Minimum Standards for Personal Care Homes Assisted Living, or other licensing entity as deemed acceptable by the Division of Medicaid.
+Every licensed facility located inside the boundaries of a municipality shall comply with all-local municipal codes and ordinances applicable thereto.
 In addition, each licensed facility shall comply with all applicable state and federal laws including, but not limited to, the Mississippi Nursing Practice Law and the Laws governed by the Mississippi Board of Pharmacy.
-Any requirement, for participation as a provider of health care services under a Federal health care program, that an entity be licensed or recognized under the State or local law where the entity is located to furnish health care services, shall be deemed to have been met in the case of an entity operated by the Service, an Indian tribe, tribal organization, or urban Indian organization if the entity obtains a license or other documentation under such State or local law pursuant to 25 U.S.C.
+Any requirement, for participation as a provider of health care services under a Federal health care program, that an entity be licensed or recognized under the State or local law where the entity is located to furnish health care services, shall be deemed to have been met in the case of an entity operated by the Service, an Indian tribe, tribal-organization, or urban Indian organization if the entity meets all the applicable standards for such-licensure or recognition, regardless of whether the entity obtains a license or other documentation under such State or local law pursuant to 25 U.S.C.
 1647(a)(2).

 Based on the Mississippi Board of Nursing Administrative Code, Part 2830 Chapter 2: Functions of the Licensed Practical Nurse, Rule 2.1 LPN Supervision: The LPN gives nursing care under the direction of the RN, advanced practice registered nurse (APRN), licensed physician.
-Certificate (specify):